Step 8: Adding Snippets to a Module and Calculating Travel Cost

 Learning Objectives

-In this unit, you'll learn how to add snippets to a module.
-You'll also learn how the Calculator and Address Search components can show travel information related to an end-user End-Users are the individuals accessing an application through Express View.
+In this use case lesson, you'll learn how to add snippets to a module.
+You'll also learn how the Calculator and Address Search components can show travel information related to an end-user End-users, also known as Express Users, are the individuals accessing an application through Express View.
 In most cases, end-users are the customers using the product.'s submissions.

 Open Your Employee Travel Info Module

-Start by opening your workflow application you previously created in the Workflow Editor and navigate to the Employee Travel Info module.
+Start by opening the workflow-type application you previously created in the Workflow Builder and navigate to the Employee Travel Information module.

 Add a Snippet to Your Module

-To add the snippet to your Employee Travel Info module:
+To add the snippet to your Employee Travel Information module:

 Review the Employee Travel Information Fields Snippet Configuration